jugshaurya/Nanodegrees/README.md

 ---

-This repo contains all the nanodegree certificate as well as projects i made during nanodegreee programs.
+This repo contains all the nanodegree certificate as well as projects I made during Nanodegreee program(s).